 Be human.
-While you might be posting on social media from behind your company logo, remind people there’s still a human behind the account.
-Engage with people and get to know them – they could just be your next customer.
+While you might post on social media from behind your company logo, remind people there’s still a human behind the account.
+Engage with people and get to know them – they could be your next customer.

 Show off what you can do.
 Use different media to show existing and potential customers exactly what you can do and why you’re the best choice.
 Bland messages won’t help get this message across to people.
 Exciting and engaging content will.